tripikad/magalhaes/readme.md

 ||```235```|```world_airports```|```{"code": "FRA", "name": "Frankfurt Airport"}```|
 ||```236```|```geonames_countries```|```{"name": "Estonia", "isocode": "EE"}```|

 There might be a need for dedicated tables for certain source data.
-The convention is to use ```sources_*sourcename*``` table with similar key-value JSON storage.
+The convention is to use ```source_*sourcename*``` table with similar key-value JSON storage.

 #### Fetching